Some of the links in this post may be affiliate links.

 This is the million dollar question!
 There are two main tricks to get your Christmas cactus or Thanksgiving cactus to rebloom in December or November or so (as the names imply).

 The first is uninterrupted hours of total darkness at night.
 If you have your plant in an area where you have lamps or any other lights on at night, this will deter your plant from blooming!

 These plants need a dark period, and even if you have lights on for short periods of time.
-They need evenings of complete darkness in late summer and Fall in order to set flower buds.
+These plants are short day plants, which means that they need evenings of complete darkness in late summer and Fall in order to set flower buds.
 This is probably the most important factor.